IILMU/4th-year-/Sentiment analysis on text data/README.md

 This project focuses on **Sentiment Analysis of text data** using Machine Learning techniques.
 The goal is to classify input text (such as movie reviews) into sentiment categories like **positive** or **negative**.

+The dataset utilized for model training is IMDB movie review dataset freely avaliable on kaggle.

 The system includes:

 * Data preprocessing